Ride Canada Part 1 – Seattle to Jasper

 Riders entering Canada must show either a valid passport or a state issued enhanced drivers license.
 One of the same is required to re-enter the US.

 What actually happens at the border gate is entirely up to border agent and how one answers the agent’s questions.
-Questions typically include “where’s home”, “where are you heading”, “how long will you be in Canada”, and at least one about prohibited items (which include weapons, cannabis, and illegal drugs).
+Questions typically include “where’s home”, “where are you heading”, “how long will you be in Canada”, and at least one about restricted or prohibited items (which include firearms, cannabis, and illegal drugs).
 The agent may also ask the rider to remove their helmet or send them to secondary inspection.

 Both British Columbia and Alberta have relatively temperate climates.
 Summer highs are higher and lows are lower as one moves from the coast of British Columbia to the interior Rocky Mountains and then onto the plains of Alberta.
 Expect daytime summer temperatures to average between 65°F and 85°F. Nighttime temperatures are much cooler, and sometimes will dip below 40° in Alberta.